Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOpenHMDVR.md

 'FastResponse' = Try to switch images with minimal delay and fast
 pixel switching time.
 This does nothing on this driver at the moment.

-'TimingSupport' = Support some hardware specific means of timestamping
-or latency measurements.
-This does nothing on this driver at the moment.
+'TimingSupport' = Use high precision and reliability timing for presentation.
+Not really needed, as this driver always uses high precision timing and
+timestamping, at least if you present to your HMD via a dedicated
+X-[Screen](Screen) on a multi-X-[Screen](Screen) setup under Linux X11.

 'TimeWarp' = Enable per eye image 2D timewarping via prediction of eye
 poses at scanout time.
 This mostly only makes sense for head-tracked 3D